humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

   template="static"
 />

-### Conclusion
+## Conclusion

 We have now created a custom ASCII renderer that is able to display the word `"p5.asciify"` in the ASCII representation of our sketch, and animate the text similar to the infamous bouncing DVD logo screensaver!
-We also learned how to populate the `characterFramebuffer`, `primaryColorFramebuffer`, `secondaryColorFramebuffer`, `rotationFramebuffer`, `inversionFramebuffer` and `flipFramebuffer` to control the properties of each grid cell individually.
+We also learned how to populate the `characterFramebuffer`, `primaryColorFramebuffer`, `secondaryColorFramebuffer`, `rotationFramebuffer` and `transformationFramebuffer` to control the properties of each grid cell individually.
 We also learned how to use the `P5AsciifyFontManager` to get the relevant information about each character in the font and how to use it to populate the `characterFramebuffer`.

 This is just the beginning, and there are many more possibilities to explore.
 You can create your own custom ASCII renderers with shaders, or even combine multiple renderers to create complex rendering pipelines.
 The only limit is your imagination!